 Is there any local support available in Sefton?

 Access Sefton is a free, confidential service to support people with anxiety, depression and other common mental health conditions.
 The service is available to anyone aged 16+ and registered with a Sefton GP.
 The service provides psychological therapies (sometimes called talking therapy) on the telephone and online guided self-help, cognitive behavioural therapy (CBT) and counselling.
-Self-referrals can be made between 9am and 4pm Monday to Friday on 0300 303 2708 or online 24/7.
+Self-referrals can be made between 8am and 8pm Monday to Tuesday, and 8am to 5pm Wednesday to FRIDAY on 0300 303 2708 or online 24/7.

 NHS Mersey Care are providing urgent 24/7 mental health support.
-Anyone, including those in crisis can refer themselves into the service by calling 0151 296 7200.
+Anyone, including those in crisis can refer themselves into the service by calling 0800 145 6570 (freephone).

 The Life Rooms is providing mental health and wellbeing support for anyone aged 18+.
 They are providing online staying well at home learning courses.
 They also have pathway advisors who can support and provide advise around debt management, employment, housing, benefits and more.
 They can be contacted by phone 9am to 5pm Monday to Friday on 01514786556 or you can visit the website